 Ann Blackman, eminent journalist and author of Wild Rose (Random House, 2006), the definitive biography of Civil War spy Rose Greenhow, will deliver a lecture at the Fall Program.
-The public, including school age children accompanied by adults, is invited to the program on Sunday, November 20, at 4:00 p.m. at the Chevy Chase Village Hall, 5906 Connecticut Avenue.
+The public, including school age children accompanied age children accompanied Emily Lapisardi as "V by adults, is invited to the program on Sunday, November 20, at 4:00 p.m. at the Chevy Chase Village Hall, 5906 Connecticut Avenue.
+A beautiful widow who was born in Montgomery County and rose to